-What initially started out as a hunting lodge at the end of the 17th century, was later transformed into the Summer residence of The Hapsburgs (the ruling family of the time).
+What initially started as a hunting lodge at the end of the 17th century was later transformed into the Summer residence of The Hapsburgs (the ruling family of the time).

 Between the place and expansive gardens, this palace is on a similar scale to France's Versailles.

-Audio and human-guided tours are timed throughout the day, with a variety of admission prices depending on how much you want to see.
-The basic Imperial Tour with audio guide costs €11.50, or $15.
+Audio and human-guided tours are timed throughout the day, with admission prices depending on how much you want to see.
+The Imperial Tour with an audio guide costs €11.50, or $15.

 4. Tiergarten (Zoo)

-I rarely pass up the chance to visit a capital city zoo, but I found this one to be pretty small, yet it’s so convenient if you’re already visiting the palace, you may not want to skip it either.
+I rarely pass up the chance to visit a capital city zoo, but I found this one to be pretty small, yet it's so convenient if you're already seeing the palace.
+You may not want to skip it, either.